pahammad/OpSIN/__README.txt

 OpSIN: Opto-genetic spikesorting and identification of neurons
 **********************************************

 This package contains various Matlab routines for extracting spike events associated with Channelrhodopson (ChR2) targeted neurons of interest.
+1Ch in the name of the file implies that the function works on single-channel electrophysiology data.

 For bug reports/comments/feedback, e-mail: parvez@ieee.org